 The seven Directors named below have been recommended by the Corporate Governance and Nominating Committee ("Nominating Committee") to the Board of Directors for election at the Meeting to serve until the next annual meeting of the stockholders and until their respective successors are elected and qualified.
-All nominees are incumbent Directors.
-Shares represented by the enclosed proxy will be voted "FOR" the election as Directors of the seven nominees named below unless authority is withheld.
+All nominees are incumbent Directors, except Mr. Larry M. Shelton is a new director nominee, who will replace Al Warrington, (who is not standing for re-election).
+Shares represented by the enclosed proxy will be voted "FOR" the election as Directors of the seven nominees named below, unless authority is withheld.
 Except as described below, if any nominee named below becomes unavailable for election, the proxies in the form solicited will be voted for a person who is recommended by the Nominating Committee and who the Board of Directors proposes to replace such nominee.
-Approval of each nominee for election to the Board of Directors will require the affirmative vote of a plurality of the votes cast by the holders of the Company's Common Stock.
+Approval of each nominee for election to the Board of Directors will require the affirmative vote of a plurality of the votes cast by the holders of the Company's Common Stock, in person or by proxy.